johnarban/ads-tools/README.md

   --bib-format {bibtex,bibtexabs}
                         [[DISABLED]] Format for bibtex file. bibtexabs only works if using the git version of the abs module
-  --list, --list-libaries
-                        List your library names and IDs
+  --api-rows API_ROWS   number of rows retreived with each api call to download the library --debug

 ```

 Recommended alterations:
  - I increase the number of row retreived with each API call to 500.
-This is done by setting `rows` in the `get_library` function definition
+This is done by setting `--api-rows` in the call
-  - This *should* be made an option that is settable from the command line. *Shoulda, woulda, coulda*.
+  - ~This *should* be made an option that is settable from the command line. *Shoulda, woulda, coulda*.~
  - Future versions should save config options to the `library.id` file
   - like the bibcode file, bibtex file, number of rows, etc. that way you can customize the results w/o modifying the script